alirezabj/Part4-Exercise4/README.md

 **Changes:**
 - The book class remains the same
-- instead of manually sorting in multiple places as in TestZipper2, TestZipper3 leverages the BookCollectionHandler to handle sorting and printing.
+- instead of manually sorting in multiple places like in TestZipper2, TestZipper3 uses the BookCollectionHandler to handle sorting and printing.
 BookCollectionSorter interface defines the contract for sorting and printing book collections